Project-OSmOSE/OSEkit/docs/_build/html/_sources/on_datarmor.rst.txt

 Pre-requirements
 ------------------------

 Please first connect to Datarmor via :ref:`SSH connexion`.
-Once you are in your datahome, check that your `.condarc` file contains the following elements (run `cat .condarc`)
+Once you are in your datahome, check that your `~/.condarc` file contains the following elements (run `cat .condarc`)

 .. code:: bash